-By now we have seen $\sim 10$ afterglows from gamma ray bursts (and their parent galaxies) and they are all extremely distant $\Rightarrow$ extremely luminous.
+By now we have seen ~10 afterglows from gamma ray bursts (and their parent galaxies) and they are all extremely distant $\Rightarrow$ extremely luminous.
 In fact more energy produced than a supernova, and all in a matter of seconds!
 Probably most powerful objects in the universe.

 What are they??
 A hint is that they flicker on timescales of a hundredth or thousandth of a second, which means they can't be larger than a few hundred kilometers across.
 (See p.
-578 for the explanation.)
+590 for the important explanation of this effect, which gives us limits to the sizes of objects just from how fast they flicker.)
+How could so much energy be generated in such a small object??

-Much evidence that these are relativistic (i.e. moving near the speed of light) expending fireball jets.
+There is much evidence that these outflows are relativistic (i.e. moving near the speed of light) expending fireball jets.
+Their outflows are "beamed," but don't confuse this beaming with that of neutron stars-they are probably due to completely different mechanisms.

 But what causes them?
 Leading theories:

-- 1. Coalescing neutron star binary. - 2.
-Hypernova-some evidence for this because of probable association of 1998 supernova with a gamma ray burst.
+1. Coalescing neutron star binary.

+2. Hypernova-some evidence for this because of probable association of 1998 supernova with a gamma ray burst.
 Actually these may just be supernovae in a particular mass range, since the rate of supernova explosions far exceeds that of gamma-ray bursts.